FolkertVanVerseveld/aoe/doc/user_guide.md

 If the CD-ROM is not recognized, make sure you have inserted the Age of Empires CD-ROM correctly and that the CD-ROM is mounted properly.

+Make sure the original game installer has been run to ensure the game fonts are installed or copy the game fonts manually.
+Eventually, we hope to support the game trial edition and automate this process.

 ### Creating an ISO image